 1. EVACUATION (For use when conditions outside are safer than inside) 4.
-SHELTER-IN-PLACE (For use in external gas or chemical release scenarios) When announcement is made or alarm sounded: □ Take the closest and safest way out as posted (use secondary route if primary route is blocked or hazardous) □ Take roll book for student accounting □ Assist those needing special assistance □ Go to designated Assembly Area □ Take attendance; report according to Student □ Accounting and Release procedures □ Wait for further instructions When the announcement is made: ☐ Students are to be cleared from the halls immediately and report to nearest available classroom or other designated location ☐ Close and tape all windows and doors (external gas/chemical release) ☐ Take attendance; report according to Student ☐ Accounting and Release procedures ☐ Do not allow anyone to leave the classroom ☐ Stay away from all doors and windows ☐ Wait for further instructions
+SHELTER-IN-PLACE (For use in external gas or chemical release scenarios) When announcement is made or alarm sounded: ☐ Take the closest and safest way out as posted (use secondary route if primary route is blocked or hazardous) ☐ Take roll book for student accounting ☐ Assist those needing special assistance ☐ Go to designated Assembly Area ☐ Take attendance; report according to Student ☐ Accounting and Release procedures ☐ Wait for further instructions When the announcement is made: ☐ Students are to be cleared from the halls immediately and report to nearest available classroom or other designated location ☐ Close and tape all windows and doors (external gas/chemical release) ☐ Take attendance; report according to Student ☐ Accounting and Release procedures ☐ Do not allow anyone to leave the classroom ☐ Stay away from all doors and windows ☐ Wait for further instructions

-2. REVERSE EVACUATION (For use when conditions inside are safer than outside) When the announcement is made: Move students and staff inside as quickly as possible 5.
-LOCKDOWN (For use to protect building occupants from potential dangers in the building) When the announcement is made: Students are to be cleared from the halls possible Report to classroom Check for injuries Take attendance; report according to Student Accounting and Release procedures Wait for further instructions □ Students are to be cleared from the halls immediately and report to nearest available classroom □ Close and lock all windows and doors and do not leave for any reason □ Stay away from all doors and windows and move students to interior walls and drop □ Wait for further instructions 3.
-SEVERE WEATHER SAFE AREA (For use in severe weather emergencies) 6.
-DROP, COVER AND HOLD (For use in earthquake or other imminent danger to building or immediate surroundings When announcement is made or alarm When the announcement is made or shaking is sounded: ☐ Take the closest, safest route to shelter in designated safe areas (use secondary route if primary route is blocked or dangerous) ☐ Take roll book for student accounting ☐ Take attendance; report according to Student Accounting and Release procedures ☐ Wait for further instructions felt: □ DROP - to the floor, take cover under a nearby desk or table and face away from the windows □ COVER - your eyes by leaning your face against your arms □ HOLD - on to the table or desk legs, and maintain present location/position □ Wait for further instructions 7.
-Active Shooter: If an announcement of intruder is made or shots fired are heard or observed: ☐ Respond Immediately - Call 911 as soon as safe to do so ☐ RUN - and get yourself and others away from the area of danger leaving belongings behind ☐ HIDE - Lock doors, barricade, turn off lights, and silent phones ☐ Staff/ Teachers: FIGHT - If running/ hiding are not safe options staff/ teachers may opt to confront and fight an active shooter as a last resort to disrupt or incapacitate shooter ☐ Wait for further instructions
+5. LOCKDOWN (For use to protect building occupants from potential dangers in the building) When the announcement is made: □ Students are to be cleared from the halls immediately and report to nearest available classroom □ Close and lock all windows and doors and do not leave for any reason □ Stay away from all doors and windows and move students to interior walls and drop □ Wait for further instructions 6.
+DROP, COVER AND HOLD (For use in earthquake or other imminent danger to building or immediate surroundings When the announcement is made or shaking is felt: □ DROP - to the floor, take cover under a nearby desk or table and face away from the windows □ COVER - your eyes by leaning your face against your arms □ HOLD - on to the table or desk legs, and maintain present location/position □ Wait for further instructions 7.
+Active Shooter: If an announcement of intruder is made or shots fired are heard or observed: Respond Immediately - Call 911 as soon as safe to do so RUN - and get yourself and others away from the area of danger leaving belongings behind HIDE - Lock doors, barricade, turn off lights, and silent phones Staff/ Teachers: FIGHT - If running/ hiding are not safe options staff/ teachers may opt to confront and fight an active shooter as a last resort to disrupt or incapacitate shooter Wait for further instructions